deNBI/cloud-user-docs/wiki/Compute_Center/Heidelberg-DKFZ.md

 Alternatively you can add the mount path to the "/etc/fstab".
 Make sure that you use NFS version 4.0.

-Please make sure that your user (depending on the used distribution: centos, almalinux and ubuntu) is the owner of the NFS share.
+Please make sure that your user (depending on the used distribution: almalinux and ubuntu) is the owner of the NFS share.
 Therefore run the following command to set the user as owner of the NFS share:

-    sudo chown cloud-user:cloud-user /mnt/
+    sudo chown ubuntu:ubuntu /mnt/

-**Hint** This example is for a Centos based image.
+**Hint** This example is for a ubuntu based image.

 ### Distribution logins
 Please be aware that our images are shipped with the standard users for the